handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 :::

-Or, you can import the `numeric` cell type's renderer, editor, and validator individually (the effect is the same as above):
+Or, you can import the `numeric` cell type's renderer, editor, and validator individually with the same effect:

 ::: only-for javascript